Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

     0.982653002  seconds time elapsed   ( +-   1.448% )

-In the event that some higher-level event is required that depends on some aggregation of discrete events, then a script would need to be developed.
+In the woke event that some higher-level event is required that depends on some aggregation of discrete events, then a script would need to be developed.

 Using --repeat, it is also possible to view how events are fluctuating over